 Before we even get to cross breeding, let’s mention cross-pollination.
 That’s a completely natural process that happens when pollen is carried by the wind, insects or even water, and fertilizes another plant.
 The plants may be the same or sometimes different species.

 Cross-breeding takes the natural process another step, with human intervention.
 Plant breeders choose specific “parent” plants for certain traits, and transfer the pollen to another plant to create offspring with attributes of both parents.
 These are often plants that couldn’t have crossed naturally – maybe from different regions or with different disease resistance traits.
-It’s still a much more natural process than genetic modification.
+Cross-breeding is still a much more natural process than genetic modification.

 In genetic modification, scientists take a single gene (or a small set of genes) and transfer it into a new genetic background to give the plant a completely new trait.